Golden State Warriors visit former President Barack Obama

 The Warriors celebrated their 2015 NBA championship with Obama at the White House in 2016.

-President Donald Trump tweeted that he withdrew a White House invitation to celebrate the team's 2017 championship after Curry and some other players said they would not go.
+President Donald Trump tweeted that he withdrew a White House invitation to celebrate the team's 2017 championship after Curry and some other players said they wouldn't go.

 Comments